Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Introduction

 This reformulation highlights the fact that we can view the objective as being an instantiation of the Lagrangian associated to the function

 In particular, the optimal value of the UPP problem is $\displaystyle\max_{X \in \St^{n,m}} f_0(X) + f_1(X)$.

-When $m=1$, it is well known that this problem is equivalent to the \emph{generalized trust region subproblem} of minimizing an inhomogeneous quadratic polynomial on the sphere, which has a tight convex reformulation.
+When $m=1$ this problem is equivalent to the \emph{generalized trust region subproblem} of minimizing an inhomogeneous quadratic polynomial on the sphere, which has a tight convex reformulation.
 We will discuss how we can view this convex reformulation as a consequence of our results in \Cref{ex:UPP1}, in particular showing that $f$ is always sectioned when $m=1.$

 It is not the case that all instances of the UPP are sectioned, but we will give a criterion in \Cref{thm:UPP32} for which the UPP with $(n,m) = (3,2)$ is sectioned.
 Numerical experiments indicate that if $A \in \R^{3\times 3}_{sym}$ and $B \in \R^{3\times 2}$ are sampled uniformly at random from the set of matrices with unit Frobenius norms, then $95\%$ of these instances correspond to cases in which $f$ is sectioned.